 A list of supplies that are required for each incoming student is attached based on the grade level.
 These supplies should be brought in to the homeroom teacher on the first day of school.

-The Lee Charter Foundation promotes health in students by supporting wellness, quality nutrition and regular physical activity as a part of the total learning environment.
+The Lee Charter Foundation, Inc. promotes health in students by supporting wellness, quality nutrition and regular physical activity as a part of the total learning environment.

 Non-discrimination Statement: The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or if all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)